PaulBueckhard/Chat-E/README.md

     git clone https://github.com/PaulBueckhard/Chat-E

+Go to project directory

+    cd Chat-E

 Install all dependencies

     npm install

+    cd frontend/
+    npm install

-Start the app
+Start the server

     npm start

+Start the client

+    //open new terminal
+    cd frontend/
+    npm start

 Go to `frontend/src/components/SingleChat.js` and change the `ENDPOINT` URL to “http://localhost:5000”.
+Create a new .env file in the root directory and include the following:

+    PORT=5000
+    MONGO_URI=<Your MongoDB URI>
+    JWT_SECRET=<Your JWT secret>
+    NODE_ENV=development

 You should now be able to access Chat-E in your browser at “http://localhost:5000”.

 ---